Reedraw/marking-moderation-tool/README.md

 For questions or issues:
 - Create an issue in the repository
 - Contact the development team
-- Review documentation in `/frontend/STRUCTURE.md`
+- Review documentation in this README

 ## 🗺️ Roadmap